mphonic/xynthii/README.md

 ## PortedPlugins on ARM Architecture

-There is not currently a prebuilt package of PortedPlugins for the ARM architecture.
-If you are not up to building these from source or are stuck having issues, you can change some code in the xynthii package so that you don't need PortedPlugins:
+If you are having issues with PortedPlugins and are not up to building them from source, you can change some code in the xynthii package so that you don't need PortedPlugins:

 Open `modules/xfilt.scd`.
 Near the beginning, there are SynthDefs, and the first two are commented out.
 Uncomment those and comment out the other two.
 So, the code in that section should go from this: